fenago/ernesto-spark/lab_guides/Lab_18.md

 **Important:** You need to uncomment above line in `sqlQueries.scala` using **vscode** editor before running program again.

+Run solution using intelliJ IDEA.
+You can also run using sbt CLI:

-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.sqlQueries"`
+`sbt "runMain training.sqlQueries"`

 In the query above, we are simply using count function with a WHERE clause to get the count of users who belong to NJ.
 We use the AS clause to name the column as shown in the screenshot below.
 Then, we use the show method to display the results.